ansible/ansible/docs/docsite/rst/dev_guide/developing_locally.rst

    * the relevant ``ANSIBLE_plugin_type_PLUGINS`` environment variable - for example, ``$ANSIBLE_INVENTORY_PLUGINS`` or ``$ANSIBLE_VARS_PLUGINS``
    * the relevant ``DEFAULT_plugin_type_PATH`` configuration setting - for example, ``DEFAULT_CALLBACK_PLUGIN_PATH`` or ``DEFAULT_FILTER_PLUGIN_PATH``

-After your plugin file is located in one of these locations, Ansible loads it and you can use it in any local module, task, playbook, or role.
+After your plugin file is added to one of these locations, Ansible loads it and you can use it in any local module, task, playbook, or role.
 For more information on environment variables and configuration settings, see :ref:`ansible_configuration_settings`.

 To confirm that ``plugins/plugin_type/my_local_plugin`` is available: